Ryan redeemed in overtime, gives Senators series lead over Bruins

 The third period was a rollicking affair with great scoring chances at both ends, but the score remained deadlocked.

 Ottawa goaltender Craig Anderson made a great glove save off a tough shot by Kevan Miller.
-At the other end, Boston goalie Tuukka Rask was fortunate when a blast by Mike Hoffman, seeking his third goal, rang off the iron.
+At the other end, Rask was fortunate when a blast by Mike Hoffman, seeking his third goal of the game, rang off the iron.

+“Even though we fell down 3-0, we still battled back and showed some character,” Rask said.
+“But it’s too bad we fell short.”

-In the first game of the playoff last week in Kanata, Ont., it was the Senators who could not hang on to a 1-0 lead heading into the third period where the Bruins scored twice to take a 2-1 win.
+In the first game of the playoff last week in Ottawa, it was the Senators who could not hang on to a 1-0 lead heading into the third period, in which the Bruins scored twice to take a 2-1 win.

 And in Saturday’s second encounter, it was the Bruins who coughed up a two-goal lead in the third period that allowed the Senators to skate off with a 4-3 overtime win.